 To achieve this, the federal Government has committed circa $700M per annum in SDA scheme funding from the overall NDIS budget of circa $20Bn per annum.

 With positive ethical and social objectives at its core, investment in SDA registered properties presents the opportunity for gross yields of 16% p.a.* (or greater), while still retaining the prospect for long-range capital upside that has long been attractive to investors in Australian residential property.
-Details of SDA scheme pricing models, the assumptions we use to prepare the gross yields stated and some illustrative pricing examples can be found at Sections 7.13 and 7.14 of the Fund’s PDS.

 The NDIS is a legislated commitment of all Australian governments requiring the agreement of all governments (federal and state) for any amendments; and the SDA commitment forms part of the legislated framework.
 Like other parts of the NDIS, SDA employs a market-based approach by making funding available to SDA Participants.